Strong Baby

 "Strong Baby" is a song recorded by South Korean boy band Big Bang.
-Released on January 1, 2009, through YG Entertainment, it served as the second single from the quintet's second studio album Remember (2008).
-While the previous single "Sunset Glow" was promoted with all members, "Strong Baby" was performed solely by Seungri, formerly the youngest member of the group.
+Released on November 5, 2008, through YG Entertainment, the song’s music video released later on January 1st 2009.
+It served as the second single from the trio's second studio album Remember (2008).
+While the previous single "Sunset Glow" was promoted with all members, "Strong Baby" was performed solely by former member Seungri, formerly the youngest member of the group.

 Background

 While "Sunset Glow" was promoted with the entire group, Seungri performed "Strong Baby" independently.
-In order to shed the "youngest member" image from BigBang, he promoted the single with a more mature look complete with a stylized dance.
+In order to shed the "youngest member" image from BigBang, he promoted the single with a more mature look complete with a stylised dance.
 He later received the triple crown on Korean music show Inkigayo.
 The song was later included in the Japanese version of Seungri's second extended play Let's Talk About Love (2013).